Avalors/RISC-V-Team2/docs/logbooks/antoine_log.md

 ![image](https://github.com/user-attachments/assets/a2ff696c-f957-4000-ab83-a0de5c5fbe6c)
   4. As the team member charged with overseeing the integration and implementing the overall testbench, I also had to briefly edit (ie. added a newline at the end of the module, change bit size) or declare/rename certain variables in other modules (program_counter.sv, registerfile.sv, rom.sv...)
   5. Wrote the original doit.sh file, with less complete folder structure than the current doit.sh script we use, taken from the files provided for lab 4
+  6. Added comments to several modules, including the ALU
+  7. Fully designed the README
+  8. Copied several modules from the project brief to our repo

 ![image](https://github.com/user-attachments/assets/e049cbc5-ca44-4278-9b77-3e26f173d2c1)